Mofahdi/VASP_2_Wannier90/README.md

 # vasp_wannier90

+element {
+  font-size: 75;
-create input wannier90 files from VASP runs
+}This python script is meant to create input files to run wannier90 from VASP inputs files